platformsh/platformsh-docs/docs/src/administration/users.md

 ### Transfer project ownership

 You can transfer your plan ownership to a different [organization](/administration/organizations.md) anytime.
-You have to be the organization owner or an organization user with the **manage plans** permission.
+You have to be the organization owner, or an organization user with [manage plan](/administration/organizations.md#organization-permissions) or [manage users](/administration/organizations.md#organization-permissions) permissions.

-1. Invite the new organization owner as a Project Admin.
+1. Invite the new organization owner as a **Project Admin**.
 2. Submit a [support ticket](https://console.platform.sh/-/users/~/tickets) from your organization owner's account to ask for the transfer.

 Once the transfer is completed, the new organization can administer all project settings, billing, and gets the subscription charges.